“Writing on the Wall” Strategy Transitions From Workplace to Home

 “Traditionally over 90 percent of the people whose walls we write on have resigned,” says Altman.
 “And we’ve been able to maintain that level since we expanded into homes.”

-The program costs Wetmore just $19.99 annually for erasable magic markers, and Altman estimates it has saved the company over $54 million in separation packages.
+The program costs Wetmore just $19.99 annually for erasable magic markers, and Altman estimates it has saved the company over $54 million in separation costs.